rokbenko/ai-playground/openai-tutorials/7-TUI_assistants_polling_vs_streaming_Assistants_API_v2_beta/README.md

 ## 📖 Description 📖

-Python and Node.js TUIs for assistants to show the difference between response polling (manual or with helpers) and streaming (with helpers).
+Python and Node.js TUIs for assistants to show the difference between response polling (manual or with a helper) and streaming (with a helper).

 This directory has the following structure: